getodk/docs/shared-src/docs-tech-guide.rst

 The :guilabel:`Base fork` should be the main repo, and :guilabel:`base` should be ``master``.
 Your repo and working fork should be listed beside them.
-(This should all populate by default, but be sure to double check.)
+(This information should populate by default, but be sure to double check.)
 If there is a green **Able to be merged** message, you can proceed.